About this page. This guide is designed to help you learn more about our bushcraft knives and knife options.

 3 - Blade steel type

-We currently offer three different steel types; O1 high carbon tool steel, CPM 3V high toughness alloy tool steel, and CPM 154 stainless steel.
-Not every model is available in every steel
+We offer three different steel types; O1 high carbon tool steel, CPM 3V high toughness alloy tool steel, and CPM S35VN stainless alloy steel.
+It is worth first noting that we only use the best steel in the world for our knives, so regardless of what you choose, you will be happy.
+Not every model is always available in every steel type.

 4 - Blade Thickness